theolind/pymysensors/README.md

 for possible connection error exception argument.
 If connection was lost without error, eg when disconnecting, the error argument will be `None`.

+**NOTE:**
+The MQTT gateway doesn't support these callbacks since the connection to the MQTT broker is handled outside of pymysensors.

 ```py
 def conn_made(gateway):
   """React when the connection is made to the gateway device."""